lithqube/QinousHMI/ReactHMI/README.md

 - The currently selected node in the tree
 - Which view is active (Monitoring, Diagrams, Protocol, etc.)
 - A list of all active events
+- The current user

 These are examples of state that is fundamental to the app, is interesting to a number of components (e.g. list of alarms) or can be manipulated in different places (e.g. the active selected node).
 We use Redux here because it solves this problem well, integrates nicely with React components and doesn’t add a lot of dependency code.
-Right now all actions and the single reducer function are defined in `src/model/Actions.ts`.
+Read up on the basics [here](http://redux.js.org/docs/basics/DataFlow.html).